RAGBRAI: Celebrities and athletes

 Ben Davidson, former professional football star player mainly with the Oakland Raiders, rode on RAGBRAI for several years, beginning in 1987.
 Lance Armstrong rode the Wednesday and Thursday stages in 2006, speaking to a large throng of the riders in Newton.
 He then completed most of the 2007 ride before leaving a couple of days early to support Team Discovery's Alberto Contador and his Tour de France victory.
 In 2008, Armstrong also made an appearance on the Ames, Iowa, leg of the trip.
 In 2011, 2013, 2014, 2017, and 2018, he again participated.
 Ottumwa-born actor/comedian Tom Arnold has ridden a few RAGBRAIs, including XXIV in 1996.
 Other participants have included three-time Tour de France champ Greg LeMond, columnist Dave Barry, NASCAR drivers Matt Kenseth and Jimmie Johnson, Motocross champion Ryan Dungey, 2004 Democratic presidential candidate Howard Dean and former Secretary of the Interior Bruce Babbitt.

 Colorado governor and Democratic Presidential candidate John Hickenlooper rode in the 2019 ride.
-Hickenlooper, his spouse and his crew joined Team Skunk in Indionola where he provided a keg of his signature beer while using the shower of the host home.
+Hickenlooper, his spouse and his crew joined Team Skunk in Indianola where he provided a keg of his signature beer while using the shower of the host home.
+In 2025 on RAGBRAI LII, NBA hall of famer David Robinson rode RAGBRAI on Day 4 and 5, which were Wednesday, July 23, and Thursday, July 24.